 - Can you find any mention of the contest organization or its awards in serious news sources, especially industry sources?

-The writing life is tough, and these contests offer both emotional affirmation and material sales boosts, but I believe that the latter is largely illusory and the former can be obtained from better sources.
+The writing life is tough, and dubious contests promise both emotional affirmation and material sales boosts, but I believe that the latter is largely illusory and the former can be obtained from better sources.